Human Torch (android): Physiology

 Earlier writers portrayed the Torch's body as anatomically identical to human, but made out of synthetic material.
 Correspondingly, the Torch was shown to have human needs and human weaknesses; he has been felled by drugs, poison gas, hypnotic and telepathic attacks in both Golden Age stories and the Invaders series from the 1970s.
 The Torch has a heart, lungs, circulatory and digestive systems, and has been shown sleeping, eating, and drinking on more than one occasion.
 Toro has humorously implied that the Torch has normal human excretory functions.
-This concept of a living, artificial human made of synthetic flesh and blood was unique in comics, as opposed to the much more common theme of a mechanical automaton that only externally resembles a human being.
+This concept of a living, artificial human made of synthetic flesh and blood was unique in comics, as opposed to the more common theme of a mechanical automaton that only externally resembles a human being.

 After the Mad Thinker's modification and reactivation of the Torch, writers began to portray him as clearly mechanical, containing circuits, relays, and motors, much like a traditional robot.
 This variable presentation of his anatomy remains an unresolved issue, whether an overlooked continuity error or explained within the fictional context of the stories.
 After his creation by Phineas Horton, many others have examined and experimented on the Torch's body, including the Mad Thinker, Zhang Chin, Henry Pym, and unspecified scientists working for the United Nations.
 It is unclear if any of these entities have made additions to the Torch's original body design that could explain the appearance of his mechanical components.
 Captain America #47 describes the Torch's anatomy as biologically based, moving the pendulum back in the other direction: the Torch's body has both DNA and a cellular structure, according to Zhang Chin.
 Other writers have continued to emphasize the Torch's mechanical aspects, both in terms of showing metallic body components and references to the Torch having 'programming' that can be altered.

 The Mad Thinker has stated that the Torch's organs are composed of "Horton cells" – synthetic replicas of human cells using plastic and carbon polymers that duplicate the structures found in organic human cells.
 These cells can be grown in a culture, and are compatible with human and mutant physiology.
 Even in small clusters, they are capable of generating and storing a remarkable amount of power: